 When you come to the end of a letter sew down to the underside of the shirt.
 Tie a few knots by grabbing just a few fibers of the t-shirt, so it doesn’t show through on the front.
 You can also tie a few times with the end of the knot from the beginning.
 Start the next letter with a new long piece of thread.

 I love how the white beads make the letters more defined from far away, and up close, you can see the beaded texture.
 I really want to do this on the I TOLD MY THERAPIST ABOUT YOU tee shirt too.
 That’s a lot of letters!
 Someday soon I will get to it…

 I am hand-washing this tee from now on (with my favorite soap in the world).
 I don’t think the beads would do well in the washing machine.
 Another idea would be to not only outline the letters, but to fill them in with beads completely (for those with a lot of time and dedication).

 Hope you enjoy this project.
-Tag me in your creations, por favor!
+Please tag me in your creations!